apollo

 Drug-Food Interactions: This medicine may interact with St John's Wort plant (a natural remedy to treat depression) and alcohol.

-Drug-Disease Interactions: QUININE is known to interact in patients with heart disease or who have irregular heartbeats, severe glucose-6-phosphate dehydrogenase deficiency (G6PD), liver or kidney problem, myasthenia gravis (a muscle weakness problem), ocular toxicity (visual disturbances).
+Drug-Disease Interactions: Quinine is known to interact with patients with heart disease or who have irregular heartbeats, severe glucose-6-phosphate dehydrogenase deficiency (G6PD), liver or kidney problems, myasthenia gravis (a muscle weakness problem), or ocular toxicity (visual disturbances).

 Drug-Drug Interactions Checker List: